brentropy/chan/README.md

 - Channels can be closed
 - API designed to work well with generators and co
 - Can be used without generators
+- API designed to work well with async&await
 - Channels can be selected similar to Go's select statement

 ## Installation